neuenablingengineering/castbuddy-api/README.md

 1. `git clone` the repository on the server.
 1. Follow the steps in [Environment Setup](environment-setup), this time using requirements.txt.
 1. Enter the virtual environment.
-1. Serve the app with `gunicorn app:app -w 4`.
+1. Serve the app with `gunicorn app:app -w 4 > api.log 2>&1 &`.
 This will serve on the default port of 8000.
 1. Use a reverse proxy like nginx to link an external port/address to localhost:8000.

 To takedown the app, run `pkill gunicorn`.